Slavery among Native Americans in the United States: Slavery in the Southwest

+Utah territory

+In 1847, Mormon pioneers began occupying Native American land in the Great Basin and formed the Utah Territory.
+Top leader of the Church of Jesus Christ of Latter-day Saints (LDS Church) and territory governor Brigham Young led the theocratic government, and officially legalized Native American slavery there in 1852.
+Within a decade over 400 Native American children were purchased and used as a vital source of labor in Latter-day Saint homes until slavery was banned by the federal government in 1865.
+US representative Justin Smith Morrill criticized LDS Church leaders and their theocratic laws on Indian slavery.
+He said that the laws were unconcerned about the way the Native Americans were captured, noting that the only requirement was that the Indian be possessed by a White person through purchase or otherwise.
+He said that Utah was the only American government to enslave Indians, and said that state-sanctioned slavery of Native Americans "is a dreg placed at the bottom of the cup by Utah alone".
+Within 50 years of Mormon settlement under Young and his successors John Taylor then Wilford Woodruff, the Native American population in what is now Utah was decimated by 86%, and made up only 1.6% of Utah's population in 1890.

 Native-American enslavement of Africans

 The earliest record of African and Native American contact occurred in April 1502, when Spanish explorers brought an African slave with them and encountered a Native American band.
+In the 16th century, Spanish settlements like St. Augustine and San Marcos coalesced along the coast of what is now Florida.
+In some instances, Native Americans and African-Americans allied against European forces.
+In 1686, the Yamasee Indians fought alongside captive Africans in an attack on a garrison in South Carolina.
+The Spanish, looking for protection and minimal conflict, offered the captives freedom if they defended Spanish Florida.
 Thereafter, in the early colonial days, Native Americans interacted with enslaved Africans and African Americans in every way possible; Native Americans were enslaved along with Africans, and both often worked with European indentured laborers.
 "They worked together, lived together in communal quarters, produced collective recipes for food, shared herbal remedies, myths and legends, and in the end they intermarried."

 Because both races were non-Christian, and because of their differing skin color and physical features, Europeans considered them other and inferior to Europeans.
 The Europeans thus worked to make enemies of the two groups.
 In some areas, Native Americans began to slowly absorb white culture, and in time some Native American tribes came to own African slaves.